continuedev/continue/continuedev/notes.md

 ---

 - One big thing that happens as you're fixing errors is that you encounter a fork in the road.
 The language model should be able to present you with both options, and you just click to decide.
-- What I'm doing right now: I write a bunch of code without running it, then ahve to solve a bunch of errors at once, but small obvious ones.
+- What I'm doing right now: I write a bunch of code without running it, then have to solve a bunch of errors at once, but small obvious ones.
 We can do this all automatically.

 ---